chel-007/agentXTransformers-RealTime-EventDriven-AI-Trading-on-OrderlyNet/README.md

 2. the strategy is best executed in a **jupyter anaconda notebook** due to the nature of the code, it is not recommended to run it in a standalone python script.

-3. download **Anacoconda**.
+3. download **Anaconda**.

 4. Launch Jupyter and navigate to the project directory.
 Open the notebook `Empyreal SDK in Action - AIEventDrivenStrategy.ipynb`.

-5. Install the required dependencies by Uncommenting the first Cell & Running it.
+5. Install the required dependencies by uncommenting the first Cell & Running it.

 ##### ("if u face an antivirus error, consider deactivating your antivirus")